maxsiz/maxsiz.github.io/products_code.md

 * * *
 ### SynPat service API
-SynPat is cross chain ITSynergis project in barnach intellectual property protection.
+SynPat is cross chain ITSynergis project in branch intellectual property protection.
+It help users  publish any ideas in [Steemit](https://steemit.com/@menaskop) and link it with Ethereum blockchain.
 _November-December, 2018_

 * * *